Nigel Lockyer

 Nigel Stuart Lockyer OBE (born 5 November 1952) is a British-American experimental particle physicist.
+He is the current director of the Cornell Laboratory for Accelerator-based ScienceS and Education (CLASSE) as of May 1, 2023.
 He was the Director of the Fermi National Accelerator Laboratory (Fermilab), in Batavia, Illinois, the leading particle physics laboratory in the United States, from September 2013 to April 2022.

 Prior to becoming Fermilab's Director, Lockyer served as Director of TRIUMF, Canada's national laboratory for particle and nuclear physics, from May 2007 to September 2013, and was a Professor of Physics at the University of British Columbia and University of Pennsylvania.
 He was born in Scotland, raised in Canada, and attended graduate school in the United States.

 Early life and career

 Lockyer was born in Annan, Scotland.
 He received his Bachelor of Science degree in 1975 from York University in Toronto, and in 1980 obtained his Ph.D. from Ohio State University.

 After receiving his Ph.D., Lockyer spent four years at SLAC National Accelerator Laboratory at Stanford University as a postdoctoral research fellow, working with Nobel Laureate Burton Richter, who directed SLAC from 1984 to 1999.
 At SLAC, he was a spokesperson for the Mark-II collaboration.

 In 1984, Lockyer began his 23-year career as a physics faculty member at the University of Pennsylvania.
 While at UPenn Lockyer also lectured on Benjamin Franklin, and taught a class with playwright Tom Stoppard on his Arcadia.